dbsb-juntendo/descSPIM/README.md

 ・Primary means of imaging transparency samples with SPIM

 ・Visualization of cell populations or other structures (e.g. blood vessels, plaques) and sub-cellular structures (e.g. cell nuclei) in giant tissues (e.g. mouse half-brain)

+##

+## Terms and Conditions
+descSPIM is an open-source project for academic purpose.
+Please refer to our original manuscript LINK...
+We are also willing to help install the system into the users sites under collaboration.
+If you are interested in, please contact to the corresponding address (Etsuo Susaki, suishess-kyu@umin.ac.jp)
+We do not assume that the system is used for profitable company...